xCDAT/xcdat/docs/getting-started-hpc-jupyter.rst

 ::

-   python -m ipykernel install --user --name xcdat --display-name xcdat
+   python -m ipykernel install --user --name <ENV NAME> --display-name <ENV NAME>

 After the kernel is installed, login to the Jupyter instance on your HPC.
 Your ``xcdat`` kernel may be available on the home launch page (to open a new notebook or command line